pubmania/a_diabetics_journal/docs/index.md

 The approach that worked for me, as explained below, was complete antithesis of what I was told:

-!!! success inline end "What works for me"
+!!! success "What works for me"
     * :white_check_mark: Don't eat frequently and instead fast frequently.
     * :white_check_mark: When you eat, eat foods with low carbs.
     * :white_check_mark: Avoid fruits as they have fructose which does not help.